jullybobble/datanodes/README.md

 An R package caching the result of an expression on disk.
 It is intended for the incremental redaction of analysis code in R scripts, [R Markdown](http://rmarkdown.rstudio.com/) or [knitr](http://yihui.name/knitr/) documents.

-It is in essence similar to the caching functionality of knitr[1], available from the console; i.e., without having to *knit* the document to profit from the cache.
+It is in essence similar to the caching functionality of knitr[^knitroptions], available from the console; i.e., without having to *knit* the document to profit from the cache.
+See the *cache* section of the [knitr options](http://yihui.name/knitr/options) documentation for more information about this functionality in knitr.

 Installation
 ------------